General affine differential geometry of surfaces in affine space $A^3$, I: the elliptical case: Jet spaces and the equivariant moving frame method

 \subsection{Jet spaces}

-Let $M$ be a smooth manifold, the differential geometry of a submanifold $N$ at a point $P$ is determined by the shape of $N$ at an arbitrary small neighborhood.
+The differential geometry of a submanifold $N$ at a point $P$ is determined by the shape of $N$ at an arbitrary small neighborhood.
 So all the local differential geometric properties and invariants of $N$ are determined by the local data of $N$.
 It is useful to isolate the information of $N$ at $P$.
-This idea hints the concept of jet of submanifolds.
+This idea hints the concept of jet of submanifold.
 The general definition of jet of submanifolds was given by Ehresmann in 1950s for an ambient manifold $M$.